ministryofjustice/help-with-prison-visits-external/README.md

 ## Database

-The application requires a MS SQL database instance, configured with an external web user and a migration user.
-The migrations are currently out-of-date and are in the process of being setup correctly.
+The application requires a MS SQL database instance, configured with an external web user.

 ## Security